Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: The Bernegger class of distributions

 \begin{example}[Swiss Re and Lloyd's exposure curves] \normalfont Bernegger \cite{Bernegger} provides an explicit parametrization for the MBBEFD class which can be used for reinsurance exposure rating in case of scarce data.
 Namely, both parameters $b$ and $g$ are parametrized as a function of a single parameter $c>0$ as follows

 For $c=1.5, 2, 3, 4$, one obtains the Swiss Re exposure curves, and for $c=5$, the Lloyd's exposure curve, these are illustrated in Figure \ref{Swiss Re curves} (lhs).
-The right-hand side of this figure shows the resulting densities $f_{b(c),g(c)}(\cdot)$, and we remark that all of the resulting MBBEFD densities are monotonically decreasing on $(0,1)$. \EndExample
+The right-hand side of this figure shows the resulting densities $f_{b(c),g(c)}(\cdot)$, and we remark that all of the considered MBBEFD densities are monotonically decreasing on $[0,1]$. \EndExample \end{example}